-Source Browser Keyboard Controls
+8.2.2 Source Browser Keyboard Controls

-Up arrow Moves to the previous occurrence in the Results List.
-Down arrow Moves to the next occurrence in the Results List.
-Home Moves to the first occurrence in the Results List.
-End Moves to the last occurrence in the Results List.
+UP ARROW Moves to the previous occurrence in the Results List.
+DOWN ARROW Moves to the next occurrence in the Results List.
+HOME Moves to the first occurrence in the Results List.
+END Moves to the last occurrence in the Results List.
 F4 Shows the next occurrence in the active editor window.
 SHIFT+F4 Shows the previous occurrence in the active editor window.
-Tab Moves to next field.
-Enter Starts Search.
+TAB Moves to next field.
+ENTER Starts Search.

-GAUSS Help 9
+GAUSS Help

-Help Menu
+9.1 Help Menu

-From the Help menu, you can directly access the online User Guide, Keyboard Assignments list, and Language Reference Manual.
-Pressing F1 also accesses the Help system, displaying either the User Guide Introduction or, if an object has focus and help can be directly accessed, help for that object.
+From the Help menu, you can directly access the online USER GUIDE, Keyboard Assignments list, and LANGUAGE REFERENCE.
+Pressing F1 also accesses the Help system, displaying either the INTRODUCTION to the USER GUIDE or, if an object has focus and help can be directly accessed, help for that object.

-Context-Sensitive Help
+9.2 Context-Sensitive Help